Be sure to also read through archive best practices before you run your first archive.

 Notify User via Email when Process Completes: Set this switch to On and you will receive emails upon successful completion of the Archive.
 You will receive notifications of any error states regardless of the setting on this option.

 Rolling Date : The rolling date setting can be helpful for recurring archives where you want the Start and End Dates to roll forward by the amount of the Schedule frequency that you set.
-It can be a bit complex to understand exactly how this works and sample use cases, so please click here for more information if this feature is relevant.
+This is for more complex use cases, so please click here for more information if this feature is relevant.
+For most scenarios, we recommend instead using the SOQL option along with the officially supported date literals which can be found here.

 As described in the above guide, we recommend NOT using the